luyadev/luya/docs/guide/install-structures.md

 ## Changing the root directory

 The `public_html` folder is the root directory.
 It contains the application bootstrap file.
 If you want to reflect your web server directory structure, you can rename the `public_html` folder to whatever you want to.
 For example: `www` or `web`.
-You just need to update your configuration by adding the `webrootDirectory` config, f.e. it should look like this: `'webrootDirectory' => 'www'`
+You just need to update your configuration by adding the `webrootDirectory` config, e.g. it should look like this: `'webrootDirectory' => 'www'`

 ## Composer latest LUYA development version